eformsignen/eformsignen.github.io/help/chapter7.rst

 **Viewing a document number**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A document number can be viewed directly on a document using the document component and can also be viewed in the document list.
+A document number can be viewed directly on a document using the document field and can also be viewed in the document list.

 -  **Viewing a document number directly on a document**

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-   You can generate a document number directly on a document by using the document component in Form builder.
+   You can generate a document number directly on a document by using the document field in Form builder.

    1. Open a file in Word, Excel, or PowerPoint.

-   2. Add the document component in the location where the document number will be displayed.
+   2. Add the document field in the location where the document number will be displayed.

    3. Click the **Upload** button to upload the file on eformsign.